breezy-codes/cryptography-guide/maths/cheat-sheet-latex.md

-# Maths Cheat Sheet with Latex names
+# Maths Cheat Sheet with Latex

 This is my holy grail document I store in Obsidian that I have for quick reference, either for trying to remember a symbol or if I'm needing the latex name for it.
 I have a lot of these symbols in my notes, so this is a great way to keep them all in one place.
 Feel free to download the markdown file yourself and add into your own Obsidian or notion vault.